andrewdwallo/filament-companies/README.md

     abort_unless(FilamentCompanies::hasCompanyFeatures() && Auth::user()->currentCompany->name === "ERPSAAS", 403);
 }
 ```
-- In this example only the current_company_name of "ERPSAAS" will be able to see this page (as well as only if the user has Company Features).
+- In this example only the current company name of "ERPSAAS" will be able to see this page.

 ### Note
 * Documentation specific to Filament will come as more modifications are made.